mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 calculate_pay(hours=HOURS_PER_WEEK * WEEKS_PER_PAY_PERIOD)
 ```

-Unfortunately, there's a misconception that magic numbers are a no-no in test code as well, when the opposite is actually true.
+Unfortunately, there's a misconception that magic numbers also weaken *test* code, but the opposite is true.

 Consider the following test: